lorisleiva/laravel-deployer/docs/strategy-first-deploy.md

-# First deploy on a live project
+# First deploy strategy

+TODO

 Deploying for the first time will create a new folder structure within your deployment path to include:
 * `.dep/` some Deployer configurations.